- From Ridge to Reef

-- Self-starter and ability work independently.
+- Ability to work effectively with little or no instructions.
 Ability to solve problems and deal with a variety of undefined variables in situations where only limited standardization exists.

-- A positive force in encouraging entrepreneurial thinking and creating dynamic work environments
+- Sensitive to a strong organizational culture, a positive force in encouraging entrepreneurial thinking and creating dynamic work environments

 - Flexible and able to multi-task, can work within an ambiguous fast-moving environment, while also being a force that drives toward clarity and solutions

 - Proven ability to lead staff to accomplish program goals